 These different terms mostly represent different ways of looking at HR software.

-HRIS: Human Resources Information Systems.
-This term dates back to early HR software, which focused on storing employee data.
-At first, this was mostly personal details and salary information.
-Now, software can store everything HR will ever need to know about an employee—it doesn’t stop at their pay and benefits or schedule and time sheets.
-HRIS software can collect manager feedback, notes on an employee’s suitability for promotion or even their favorite cookie.
+- HRIS: Human Resources Information Systems.
+This term dates back to early HR software which focused on storing employee data.
+At first this included mostly personal details and salary information.
+Now, HRIS software can store everything HR will ever need to know about an employee.

-HRMS: Human Resources Management System.
-The easiest way to describe HRMS is it’s what you get if you combine the information management of HRIS and broader strategy of HCM.
-Essentially, HRMS software (like Paycor) covers every aspect of an HR leader leader’s remit.
-It can function like the head of a software family, including features sometimes packaged separately, like Applicant Tracking Systems (ATS), Learning Management Systems (LMS) or benefits administration tools.
+- HRMS: Human Resources Management System.
+The easiest way to describe HRMS is to consider it a mashup of the information management of HRIS and broader strategy planning of HCM.
+Essentially HRMS software (like Paycor) covers every aspect of an HR leader’s remit.
+It can function like the head of a software family including containing features that are sometimes packaged separately, like Applicant Tracking Systems (ATS), Learning Management Systems (LMS) or benefits administration tools.

 How HR Software is Revolutionizing the Workplace